-Quantifying the impact of the judgement is difficult because it will depend on the compensation awarded, members' future salary increases, length of service and retirement age, and whether (and when) members withdraw from active service.
+Quantifying the impact of the proposed changes is difficult because it will depend on the compensation awarded, members' future salary increases, length of service and retirement age, and whether (and when) members withdraw from active service.
 Salary increases in particular can vary significantly from year to year and from member to member depending on factors such as budget restraint, job performance and career progression.
-The Government Actuary's Department (GAD) has estimated that the impact for the LGPS as a whole could be to increase active member liabilities by 3.2%, based on a given set of actuarial assumptions.
+The Government Actuary's Department (GAD) had estimated that the impact for the LGPS as a whole could be to increase active member liabilities by 3.2%, based on a given set of actuarial assumptions.
 A full description of the data, methodology and assumptions underlying these estimates is given in GAD's paper, dated 10 June 2019.

 The Scheme actuaries adjusted GAD's estimate to better reflect the Leicestershire Pension Fund's local assumptions, particularly salary increases and withdrawal rates resulting in a potential increase in scheme liabilities of £3.5m.
-This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018-19 accounts.
-The accounting figures for 2020 therefore continue to reflect the potential costs on an approximate basis following on from the exercise undertaken last year.
+This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018/19 accounts.
+Following the Government consultation being issued the past service costs have been revisited by the actuary now that more detail is available on the proposed remedy.
+As a result the past service costs have been reduced by £0.9m in 2020/21.